BuberryWorldwide/hoang-an-poetry/2007/12-12-2007-give-and-take-in-perfect-harmony-of-the-mind.md

 ---
-title: "Give and Take in Perfect Harmony of The Mind"
+author: Unknown
+categories: Poetry
 date: 12/12/2007
-categories: Poetry
 layout: post
+title: Give and Take in Perfect Harmony of The Mind
 ---

 **Give and Take in Perfect Harmony of The Mind**